martinsumner/leveled/docs/DESIGN.md

 ### File Clerks

-Every file within the store has is owned by its own dedicated process (modelled as a finite state machine).
+Every file within the store has its own dedicated process (modelled as a finite state machine).
 Files are never created or accessed by the Inker or the Penciller, interactions with the files are managed through messages sent to the File Clerk processes which own the files.

 The File Clerks themselves are ignorant to their context within the store.
 For example a file in the Ledger does not know what level of the Tree it resides in.
 The state of the store is represented by the Manifest which maintains a picture of the store, and contains the process IDs of the file clerks which represent the files.